Opinion: Barber Should Stay Banned From NCGA

 William Barber and his rag-tag group of Moral Monday faithful have been interrupting business at the legislature on a regular basis for four years now.

 Slews of arrests occurred throughout 2013 and into 2014 which reached around 1,000 people.
-As a point of fact, these arrests were the whole point.
-To be arrested and steal the headlines of every sympathetic news outlet aligned with BlueprintNC.
+As a point of fact, arrests were the whole point.
+To be arrested means guaranteed headlines from every sympathetic news outlet, especially outlets with ties to BlueprintNC.